blaylockbk/Herbie/docs/index.rst

 Bulk Download
 ^^^^^^^^^^^^^
 Sometimes you need lots of data.
 Herbie can help download many files for a range of dates and forecast lead times.
+For example,

 .. code-block:: python